eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The corresponding private key is protected by a certified WSCD in the Wallet Unit.

-\[Topic 9\] explains that a WSCD generates a public-private key pair for each attestation upon request of the Wallet Instance, and that the Wallet Instance sends the public key to the PID Provider or Attestation Provider.
+\[Topic 9\] explains that a WSCD generates a public-private key pair for each attestation upon request of the Wallet Unit, and that the Wallet Unit sends the public key to the PID Provider or Attestation Provider.
 Furthermore, it discusses how the PID or Attestation Provider can verify that the corresponding private key is really protected by the WSCD.